KingsGambitLab/Lecture_Notes/articles/Akash Articles/md/Pointers_C++.md

         return 0;
     }
     ```
 Now, can you figure out what kind of problems it can create?

 A memory of a computer is responsible for the proper functioning of the system.
 All applications running on a computer have some amount of memory requirements.
 If it can not be satisfied, then the system will stop working(will hang).

 Now, due to memory leaks, there will be useless allocated memory.
 As this kind of memory grows in size, it will affect the performance of the computer(due to less amount of available memory).
 And in the worst-case situation, the system will stop working correctly.

+**Note that in modern systems, memory allocated during a run of a program automatically gets deallocated after the program execution ends.**

 Therefore, memory leak is a programming issue and we must take care of it.